cjdbarlow/Part-One/alterations_to_drug_response.md

 ###Neonates
 At < 1 year of age, pharmacokinetics are significantly altered:
 * **Absorption**
-  * Delayed gastric emptying, increasing absorption of drugs metabolised in the stomach.
+  * Delayed gastric emptying, increasing absorption of drugs metabolised in the stomach
   * Decreased secretion of pancreatic enzymes and bile salts impairs absorption of lipid soluble medications
   * Smaller muscle mass and higher relative muscle blood flow increases IM onset
   * Increased V<sub>A</sub>:FRC ratio increases onset of volatiles

 * **Distribution**
-  * TBW is 70-75% (compared to 50-60% for an adult), and extracellular water is 40% (compared to 20%), which **increases the V<sub>D</sub>** for administered drugs.
+  * TBW is 70-75% (compared to 50-60% for an adult), and extracellular water is 40% (compared to 20%), which typically **increases V<sub>D</sub>**
-  * Preterm infants have reduced body fat, which affects drug distribution.
+  * Preterm infants have reduced body fat
   * Greater proportion of cardiac output goes to head, increasing onset of centrally acting (e.g. anaesthetic) drugs
   * Decreased albumin and α<sub>1</sub>-glycoprotein
   * Immature BBB increases uptake of partially ionised drugs

 * **Metabolism**
   * Enzymatic capacity of all pathways is reduced, which prolongs elimination half-lives and reduces clearance.
-Hepatically metabolised drugs must be dose adjusted accordingly.
+      * Hepatically metabolised drugs must be dose adjusted accordingly
     * The glucuronide pathway may not mature until age 4